trynmaps/metrics-mvp/README.md

 [Learn more at our official website](http://bit.ly/opentransitsf) or learn about our parent organization, [Code for America](https://www.codeforamerica.org/).

+If you'd like to work with us, get in touch on our Slack channel!
+[Join the Code for SF Slack](http://c4sf.me/slack) and find the `#opentransit` channel.
+We're excited to partner with transit agencies, journalists, and other data junkies across the world.
+See below for instructions on joining our team of contributors.

 ## About this repository

 This repo is for [our flagship app](http://muni.opentransit.city/), which uses historical transit data to help riders, transit advocates, and transit planners understand how well -- or how poorly -- transit systems are doing and find ways to improve them.